Skip to main content

 (a) an employee is not covered by a Tanda modern award template, or;

-(b) an employee is covered by a Tanda modern award template but has additional or slightly different conditions to those contained in the award template
+(b) an employee is covered by a Tanda modern award template, but has additional or slightly different conditions to those contained in the award template

 How Tanda applies custom award rules

-For example, if you created two award rules: one that applies at all times every day of the week, while the other applies only on Saturdays.
-Technically, both rules could apply on a Saturday, but the rule which only applies on Saturdays would be the most specific at this point in time, so would apply when the employee works on a Saturday.
+Technically, both rules could apply on a Saturday, but the rule that only applies on Saturdays would be the most specific at this point in time, so it would apply when the employee works on a Saturday.

-If you pay different rates on different days of the week, create separate rules for each different day.
+If you pay different rates on different days of the week, create separate rules for each day.
 For example:

 • Monday to Friday